What is API Integration? The 2026 Complete Guide

 Before we move on to the last section, it is important to check whether or not you are now able to answer the key API integration questions that might come in your mind.
 Some of the frequently asked API integration questions include:

-5. What is the cost of an API integration?
+What is the difference between an API and API integration?

-8. What are the challenges to API integration?
+What are the best tools for API integration?

-10. What is a unified API and how does it relate to API integration?
+What is a unified API and how is it different from stand ard API integration?

 Wrapping up: TL:DR